 The planning team compiled existing barrier location and assessment data, habitat data, and previously identified priorities, and combined this with local and Indigenous knowledge to create a strategic watershed-scale plan to improve connectivity.
-To expand on this work, the Bulkley River WCRP planning team applied the WCRP planning framework to define the "thematic" scope of freshwater connectivity and refine the "geographic" scope to identify those portions of the watershed where barrier prioritization will be conducted, and subsequent remediation efforts will take place.
+To expand on this work, the

+Bulkley River WCRP planning team applied the WCRP planning framework to define the "thematic" scope of freshwater connectivity and refine the "geographic" scope to identify those portions of the watershed where barrier prioritization will be conducted, and subsequent remediation efforts will take place.
 Additionally, the team selected target fish species, assessed their current connectivity status in the watershed, defined concrete goals for gains in connectivity, and developed a priority list of barriers for remediation to achieve those goals.
+During the 2021 field season, 28 barrier assessments and 21 habitat confirmations were completed.
+Seventeen barriers were added to the intermediate barrier list based on 2021 field assessments, and an additional 17 crossings were removed from the list, due to being passable, not existing, or having low quality habitat (see Table 15, Appendix C).
+The preliminary barriers list was further divided this year into an "intermediate barriers" list (Table 16, Appendix C), which includes barriers that require further assessment, and a "priority barriers" list (Table 17, Appendix C), which includes barriers that are actively being pursued for design and remediation.
 While the current version of this plan is based on the best-available information at the time of publishing, WCRPs are intended to be "living plans" that are updated regularly as new information becomes available, or if local priorities and contexts change.
 As such, this document should be interpreted as a current "snap-shot" in time, and future iterations of this WCRP will build upon the material presented in this plan to continuously improve aquatic barrier remediation for migratory fish in the Bulkley River watershed.
 For more information on how WCRPs are developed, see Mazany-Wright et al. 2021c.